hnb-rabear/hnb-rabear.github.io/sheetx/index.md

 Prefer using Google Spreadsheets?
 No problem.

-Navigate to the main menu and select: `Window > SheetX > Google Sheets Exporter`
+Navigate to the main menu and select: `Window > SheetX > Google Spreadsheets`

 ### 5.1.
 Setup Google Client ID and Client Secret